MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/Get-DeviceConfigurationRule.md

 ```

 ### -Identity
 The Identity parameter specifies the mobile device configuration rule that you want to view.
-The name of the rule uses the syntax \<Mobile device configuration policy name\>{\<GUID value\>}.
-For example, Legal Team{58b50d1c-2b18-461c-8893-3e20c648b136}.
+The name of the rule uses the syntax `<Mobile device configuration policy name>{<GUID value>}`.
+For example, `Legal Team{58b50d1c-2b18-461c-8893-3e20c648b136}`.

 ```yaml
 Type: ComplianceRuleIdParameter